jmoggridge/jmoggridge.com/content/project/_index.md

   author: The R Markdown Team @RStudio
   description: "Projects can be anything!\nCheck out the _index.md file in the /project
     folder \nto edit this content.\n"
-  show_sidebar_adunit: false
+  show_sidebar_adunit: true
   text_link_label: ""
   text_link_url: ""
-  title: A Sidebar for Your Projects
+  title: Projects sidebar
-title: A Project Portfolio To Grow
 ---

 ** No content for the project index.
 This file provides front matter for the blog including the layout and boolean options. **